milanglacier/Helix-Zellij-AI-REPL-Workflow/README.md

     # ":pipe symbol-search --grep",
 ]

+# If `fzf` is unavailable and the fallback picker script is used, add `:redraw`
+# to ensure the screen is properly refreshed after the command executes.
+# "C-x" = [":pipe symbol-search --rg", ":redraw"]

 [keys.select]
 "C-x" = [
     ":pipe symbol-search --rg",
 ]

+# If `fzf` is unavailable and the fallback picker script is used, add `:redraw`
+# to ensure the screen is properly refreshed after the command executes.
+# "C-x" = [":pipe symbol-search --rg", ":redraw"]
 ```

 The insert mode configuration uses a macro (`@<esc>hmiw<C-x>a`) to ensure